| | | |

 Pre-step

 Fill a cocktail cocktail shaker halfway with ice.
 Get two martini glasses and cut two twists out of a washed and dried lemon.
-I use a channeling knife which makes it easy to get even twists.
+I use a channeling knife, which makes it easy to get an even lemon peel.

 To make a corkscrew out of the lemon garnish, wrap each twist around something thin, like a chopstick.
 Every well-stocked kitchen needs chopsticks.